This post may contain affiliate links. Please see my disclosure policy.

 Notes

-Arrowroot starch is a natural thickener and creates a smooth, shiny sauce.
-Available online or in the natural foods section.
+Starch: Arrowroot starch is a flavorless thickener that creates a smooth, shiny sauce.
 You can also substitute 1/4 cup cornstarch.

 Make ahead: The dough and crumble topping can be made 1-2 days in advance and refrigerated until ready to use.
 You can also assemble the entire pie in advance, and freeze up to 2 months.
 When you’re ready to bake, transfer the pie directly from the freezer to the oven and bake as directed.